 CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for two or more computers, all under the same account.

 All CrashPlan plans offer discounts for longer terms.
 You can get most plans for over 40% off if you prepay for four years.

 CrashPlan also offers a business-class plan.
-In fact, it tops my Business Online Backup services list.

 Any exceptional backup service should be easy to use, automatic, reliable, and easy to restore from.
 Carbonite is all of these.